Gabe-Alvess/LibraryAppDiagrams/flowcharts/flowchats.md

 :Authentification;
 if(Authentification succeeded?) then (Yes)
 :User is logged in;
-stop
+end
 else (No)
 if (Account was found?) then (Yes)
-:Display error message;
+:Show error message;
 else (No)
-:Display sign up message;
+:Show sign up message;
 stop

 @enduml